 If you’re wondering how to paint old book,first, I painted a layer of paint with the Americana Acrylic Matte Metallics in Rose Gold so they had time to dry.
 They each took about two coats of paint for full coverage.

-I stood them upright to dry, and then touched up the edges last.
+I stood the books upright to dry, and then touched up the edges last.

 Once the had two coats, and I was waiting for it to dry, I put the floral foam into the small vase.
 The nice thing is, it’s easy to cut to size, it’s just a little bit messy, so cut it in an area that’s easy to sweep the foam “crumbs” up.

 Once the painted succulents were completely dry, I pushed the stems into the floral foam.

-It looks so pretty on my side table, the painted faux succulents, and painted books add a really nice,bright touch of spring color!
+It looks so pretty on my side table, the painted faux succulents, and painted books add a really nice,bright,modern touch of spring color!

 I love how there is the natural texture and shapes of the succulents, but the unexpected color they are really changes it up, and makes them look so fresh, and very custom!

-The matte metallics are really pretty, and have a really nice sheen.
-I don’t think this planter would have the same impact if I had left the faux plants in their original color.
+The Matte Metallics are really pretty, and have a really nice sheen.
+I don’t think this planter would have the same impact if I had left the faux succulent plants in their original color.

 I really love the Rose Gold and the Pewter combo together in the Matte Metallic paints comboon the painted faux succulent planter and painted books, and how they have just a hint of sheen, without being too shiny.